-At first glance, it seems like your average emollient plant oil: it looks like an oil and it's nourishing and moisturizing to the skin.
-But if we dig a bit deeper, it turns out that jojoba oil is a really special and unique one: technically - or rather chemically - it's not an oil but a wax ester (and calling it an oil is kinda sloppy).
+At first glance, it seems like your average emollient plant oil: it looks like an oil and it's nourishing and moisturizing to the skin but if we dig a bit deeper, it turns out that jojoba oil is really special and unique: technically - or rather chemically - it's not an oil but a wax ester (and calling it an oil is kind of sloppy).

 So what the heck is a wax ester and why is that important anyway?
-Well, to understand what a wax ester is, you first have to know that oils are chemically triglycerides, one glycerin + three fatty acids attached to it.
-The fatty acids attached to the glycerin vary and thus we have lots of kinds of oils, but they are all triglycerides.
-Mother nature created triglycerides to be easily hydrolyzed (be broken down to a glycerin + 3 fatty acid molecules) and oxidized (the fatty acid is broken down into small parts) - this happens basically when we eat fats or oils and our body generates energy from it.
+Well, to understand what a wax ester is, you first have to know that oils are chemically triglycerides: one glycerin + three fatty acids attached to it.
+The fatty acids attached to the glycerin vary and thus we have many kinds of oils, but they are all triglycerides.
+Mother Nature created triglycerides to be easily hydrolyzed (be broken down to a glycerin + 3 fatty acid molecules) and oxidized (the fatty acid is broken down into small parts) - this happens basically when we eat fats or oils and our body generates energy from it.

-Mother nature also created wax esters but to a totally different purpose.
-Chemically a wax ester is a fatty acid + a fatty alcohol, one long molecule.
+Mother Nature also created wax esters but for a totally different purpose.
+Chemically, a wax ester is a fatty acid + a fatty alcohol, one long molecule.
 Wax esters are on the outer surface of several plant leaves to give them environmental protection.
-25-30% of human sebum is also wax esters to give us, people environmental protection.
+25-30% of human sebum is also wax esters to give us people environmental protection.

 Second, jojoba oil is the most similar to human sebum (both being wax esters), and the two are completely miscible.
 Acne.org has this not fully proven theory that thanks to this, jojoba might be able to "trick" the skin into thinking it has already produced enough sebum, so it might have "skin balancing" properties for oily skin.

-Third, jojoba oil moisturizes the skin through a unique dual action.
-On the one hand it mixes with sebum and forms a thin, non-greasy, semi-occlusive layer, and on the other hand, it absorbs into the skin through pores and hair follicles then diffuses into the intercellular spaces of the outer layer of the skin to make it soft and supple.
+Third, jojoba oil moisturizes the skin through a unique dual action: on the one hand, it mixes with sebum and forms a thin, non-greasy, semi-occlusive layer; on the other hand, it absorbs into the skin through pores and hair follicles then diffuses into the intercellular spaces of the outer layer of the skin to make it soft and supple.

-All in all, the point is this: in contrast to real plant oils, wax esters were designed by mother nature to stay on the surface and form a protective, moisturizing barrier.
-And jojoba oil being a wax ester is uniquely excellent at doing that.
+On balance, the point is this: in contrast to real plant oils, wax esters were designed by Mother Nature to stay on the surface and form a protective, moisturizing barrier and jojoba oil being a wax ester is uniquely excellent at doing that.

 It's a super commonly used silicone that is water-thin and does not absorb into the skin but evaporates from it (called volatile silicone).
 Similar to other silicones it gives skin and hair a silky, smooth feel.